alicezwatson/personal-data-pollution/README.md

 - [ ] Flesh out Part II: Making Noise.
 Right now there's a lot of my train of thought.
 It should contain practical advice at different expertise levels for ruining the value of your data.<br>
 - [ ] For Part III, add pages with walkthroughs and how-tos for various platforms, as well as specific tactics at different levels of paranoia.
 - [ ] For Part IV, add resources for further reading.
+- [ ] Add insider tips for getting analysts and systems to scrub your data during the munging/cleaning steps.
+Hint: `test`.

 ---